cstrawberry/predictive-universe/docs/paper/appendices/appendix_n_prediction_relativity.md

 *   **$V_{prop}$**: The cost of maintaining coherent predictive links with neighbors, penalizing both information loss (decoherence) and the fundamental thermodynamic cost ($\varepsilon \ge \ln 2$) of interaction [Appx.
 C, D].
 *   **$V_{benefit}$**: The reward for predictive accuracy, proportional to the MPU's success in predicting the states of its neighbors, derived from its Predictive Performance $PP$ [Def.
 7, D.1].

-The master equation of the PU framework is the stochastic differential equation describing the evolution of the network configuration $x$ as a gradient flow on this potential: $dx(t) = -\eta(x) \nabla V(x) dt + \sqrt{2D(x)} dW(t)$ [Appx.
-D, Eq.
+The master equation of the PU framework is the stochastic differential equation describing the evolution of the network configuration $x$ as a gradient flow on this potential: $dx(t) = -\eta(x) \nabla V(x) dt + \sqrt{2D(x)} dW(t)$ [**Appendix D**, Eq.
 D.8].
 The principles explored in this section represent physical constraints that must be incorporated into the cost terms of the PCE potential $V$, thereby shaping the emergent dynamics of the system as it seeks to minimize this potential.

 ## N.2 Divergence Laws for Hardware and Software Limits